Quaestio Disputata de Unione Verbi Incarnati

 Obj.
 12: Besides, everything which is truly predicated of something, is able to supposit for it.
 But the divine nature is truly predicated of the person of the Word.
 Therefore, it is able to supposit for the person of the Word.
 If, therefore, the union was brought about in the person, it can be truly said that it was brought about in the nature.

 Obj.
 15: Besides, nature is related to suppositum through a more formal and more simple mode, and the nature constitutes it.
-But, human nature cannot be related to the person of the Word in this way.
-Therefore the person of the Word cannot be a person of human nature.
+Yet human nature cannot be related to the person of the Word in this way.
+Therefore, the person of the Word cannot be a person of human nature.

 Praeterea, actio attribuitur supposito vel personae: quia actiones singularium sunt, secundum Philosophum.
 Sed in Christo sunt duae actiones, ut Damascenus probat in libro III.
 Ergo sunt ibi duae personae.
 Non ergo facta est unio in persona.